Ramadan is one of the Islamic calendar’s most special and loved months - a time for reflection, prayer, and reward. Donate your Zakat.

 (Ahmad)

-Here are a few suggestions to help you during the Holy month of Ramadan and prepare you for Laylat-ul-Qadr:
+Here are a few suggestions to help you during the Holy month of Ramadan and prepare you for Laylat-al-Qadr:

-These are special Sunnah prayers completed in Ramadan which are prayed following the Isha prayers.
-A minimum of eight and a maximum of twenty Rakat (units) are offered in pairs.
+These are special Sunnah prayers completed in Ramadan, which are prayed following the Isha prayers.
+A minimum of eight and a maximum of 20 Rakat (units) are offered in pairs.

 “Ibn ‘Abbas narrates that the Messenger of Allah (peace and blessings of Allah be upon him) was the most generous person, and he would be at his most generous in Ramadan because Jibril would come to him every night and he would rehearse the Quran with him.”